rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 * **[!UICONTROL Failed]**: One or several checks have failed during the message preset verification.
 * **[!UICONTROL De-activated]**: The message preset is de-activated.
 It cannot be used to create messages.

+## Edit message presets

 To edit a message preset, you first need to de-activate it to make it unavailable to create new messages (published messages using this preset will not be affected and will continue working).
 You then need to duplicate the message preset to create a new version to use to create new messages:

 1. Access the message presets list, then deactivate the message preset that you want to edit.